AtkinYaliz/UI-IDE/README.md

 $ docker run -d --name <containerName> -p 4000:9000 <imageName>: Creates and runs a new container from the image
 $ docker run -d -e "PORT=4001" -e "API_URL=172.17.0.1:4000" <imageName>: Creates and runs a new container from the image w/ environment variable
 $ docker stop <containerId>

 $ docker system prune: Removes images, containers, volumes, and networks — not associated with a container
 $ docker exec -it 66c015f75254 sh: interactive terminal

-# Delete every Docker containers
-# Must be run first because images are attached to containers
-$ docker rm -f
-$ docker ps -q | -a: Kills all running containers (-a: stoped ones as well)

 # Delete every Docker image